tamberg/esp32-weather-led/README.md

 - Replace _LAT_, _LON_ and _API_KEY_ with your location and key

 ## Uploading the code
+- Connect the ESP32 board to your computer via USB
 - Go to _Select other board and port..._
 - Select board _DOIT ESP32 DEVKIT V1_
 - Select port _COM3_ (or similar)